HYPR Affirm: Overview

 -

-Phone Number and/or SMS confirmation
+Phone number and/or email OTP confirmation

 -